The Song of Hiawatha (Coleridge-Taylor): Annual stagings at the Royal Albert Hall

 Sargent recorded Hiawatha's Wedding Feast twice: in 1929, with tenor soloist Walter Glynne, an unnamed orchestra and the Royal Choral Society; and again in 1961, also with the Royal Choral Society, the Philharmonia Orchestra and tenor soloist Richard Lewis.
 Also in 1929–30, Sargent recorded The Death of Minnehaha with the same choral and orchestral forces as for the 1929 Hiawatha's Wedding Feast, with Elsie Suddaby, George Baker and Howard Fry.
 The work has declined in popularity of recent years, but is still sometimes revived, such as a centenary performance in Boston in October 1998.
+Many English Choral Society’s continue to do performances of the Songs of Hiawatha such as the Carshalton Choral Society recently in 2017.